Doctoral Internship in Health Service Psychology

 Responsibilities of Interns

 1. Participate in all professional activities of the internship, including clinical services, outreach and consultation services, supervision, training seminars, staff meetings, and administrative tasks.
 Interns are required to record all ongoing therapy sessions.
-The total internship hours over the 12 month academic year is 1850 hours.
+The total internship hours over the 12-month academic year is 1850 hours.

 2. Maintenance of Ethical and Legal Standards and California laws as they relate to the practice of psychology.